buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 {% include content_box.html category="booklets" slug="mn-selections_nyanamoli-bodhi" %}

-For the suttas not included in the above anthology, or to merely get an alternative translation, please also refer to the complete, free translation by Bhante Sujato:
+For the suttas not included in the free anthology above, or to get an alternative translation, please also refer to the complete, free translation by Bhante Sujato:

 {% include content_blurb.html category="booklets" slug="mn_sujato" %}